Say Delicious in Italian: 15 Best Phrases for Foodies

-The Many Ways to Say Delicious In Italian: The Ultimate Guide
+The Many Ways to Say Delicious In Italian Language: The Ultimate Guide

 1. Delizioso (Delicious)

 This is the most straightforward way to say “delicious” in Italian.
-It’s the perfect word to describe any scrumptious Italian dish that leaves you wanting more.
+Delizioso is perfect for describing any delicious Italian dish that leaves you wanting more.

 2. Buono (Good)